Twitter bans ads from two Russian media outlets

 Facebook and Google did not immediately respond to questions about whether they would limit Russia media ad spending.

-Twitter declined to comment on any discussions with advertisers.
-Ad-supported social media firms including Twitter generally employ sales staff to drive sales.

-RT also said on its website that it had never been involved in illegal activity online and "never pursued an agenda of influencing the U.S. election through any platforms, including Twitter."
+The Russian foreign ministry said the ban was a "gross violation" by the United States of the guarantees of free speech.

+"Retaliatory measures, naturally, will follow," ministry spokeswoman Maria Zakharova said, according to the RIA news agency.

 Sputnik, a news agency, said on its website that Twitter's move was regrettable, "especially now that Russia had vowed retaliatory measures against the U.S. media."
-It did not elaborate.

-Twitter said last month it had suspended about 200 Russian-linked accounts as it investigates propaganda efforts related to last year's election race.
+Some analysts said transparency, rather than a ban, would have been a better approach.
+Unlike Facebook, Twitter allows anonymous accounts and automated accounts, or bots, making the service more difficult to police.

+"Banning any particular person, group or country is just bad policy – in other parts of the world, platforms will come to be viewed as a tool of U.S. or other foreign policy and it will give authoritarian regimes more excuses to ban speech," Albert Gidari, who as a lawyer has represented tech companies, said in an email.
+Gidari is now privacy director at Stanford Law School's Center for Internet and Society.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.